Colviz/Elective-manager/README.md

 ### **Admin Interface**
 - [ ] Gets the final list of students selected for each elective.
-- [ ] Gets the final confirmation from department for publishing elective (Already approved by Super Admin).
 - [ ] Gets the notification when department deletes an elective/closes registration.
 - [ ] Admin will get a mail if any of the above things happen.
 - [ ] Can see all the available departments.